inotyu/inotyu/README.md

 ## About me
-I'm a systems development student, learning new programming languages every day.
-This repository will contain projects I've completed that I find relevant.
+I'm a systems development student with a strong focus on Python and web technologies.
+I love building practical, user-focused applications and continuously improving my skills.
+I'm currently working on projects involving full-stack development, data visualization, and automation.

 ## Languages I am familiar with: